enjelesposo/fullstack-nonprofit-site/README.md

 # fullstack-nonprofit-site

-### A fullstack website for a fake non-profit organization. (this an ongoing project)
+### A fullstack website for a fake non-profit organization. (this is an ongoing project)

 #### Features:
 - User login & registration authentication